Krishna1081/R-Programming-Basics-of-Statistical-Computng/Readme.md

  # R Programming- Basics of Statistical Computing

+*  Source: Taken from W3schools docs directly.
+This is just for my personal reference please use the official docs link is here [www.W3schools.com](https://www.w3schools.com/)

 ## What is R?
 * R is a popular programming language used for statistical computing and graphical presentation.